-- Resources are used only for the purposes of the Council and are properly accounted for - Resources are available for use when required - An asset register is maintained, assets are recorded when acquired and the record is updated following completion of condition surveys which are carried out on a cyclical planned basis - All staff are aware of their responsibilities with regard to safeguarding the Council's assets and information including the requirements of the General Data Protection Regulation (GDPR) and software copyright legislation - All staff are aware of their responsibilities with regard to safeguarding the security of the Council's' computer systems, including maintaining restricted access to the information held on them and the compliance with the Council's computer and internet security policies
+- Resources are used only for the purposes of the authorityCouncil and are properly accounted for - Resources are available for use when required - Resources no longer required are disposed of in accordance with the law and the regulations of the Authority so as to maximise benefits - An asset register is maintained, assets are recorded when acquired and the record is updated following completion of condition surveys which are carried out on a cyclical planned asbasis.-changes occur with respect to the location and condition of the asse - All staff are aware of their responsibilities with regard to safeguarding the AuthorityCouncil's assets and information including the requirements of the Data Protection Act and software copyright legislation - All staff are aware of their responsibilities with regard to safeguarding the security of the AuthorityCouncil's' computer systems, including maintaining restricted access to the information held on them and the compliance with the authorityCouncil's computer and internet security policies.

 Ensure that an asset register is maintained in accordance with good practice for all fixed assets.
-The function of the asset register is to provide the Council with information about fixed assets so that they are safeguarded, used efficiently and effectively and adequately maintained.
+The function of the asset register is to provide the authorityCouncil with information about fixed assets so that they are safeguarded, used efficiently and effectively and adequately maintained.